 On the way: You can still enjoy a last morning game drive if you want.
 It won't be a long one but you could if you wanted to.
 Then off to your lodge to arrive around lunch.
 Or skip the morning drive and you could go to see the Hoba Meteorite, the world's largest meteorite and have picnic lunch at Lake Otjikoto or Lake Guinas.

 When you're there: If time allows, you can explore some of the Waterberg Plateau Park, although this is a little off route as you are quite some way from Waterberg.
-Enjoy the excellent walking trails on the reserve.
+Enjoy the excellent walking trails on the Okonjima Reserve.
 It's really all about the active conservation programme of The AfriCat Foundation and the activities they offer.
+At Otjiwa, the oldest game farm in Namibia, it's all about the bush and wildlife.
+Go on game drive, game walk or track white rhinos.

-*2 Scheduled camp activities included.
+*At Okonjima 2 scheduled camp activities included.
 Discuss your activity schedule and options on arrival at the lodge.

 Okonjima Luxury Bush Camp